 It’s quite easy to step back in time while in Rome.
 After stepping outside your hotel and wandering through the streets, you’ll admire Roman décor and stumble upon monuments on the way to the Pantheon.
 When the aroma of fresh coffee tickles your nostrils it’ll be time for a break.
 Find one of the many cafes as you approach the archaeological sites, such as the Colosseum.
 After you discover the Trevi Fountain make a wish by dropping a coin in its waters.

-For panoramic views of the city, go to the Monumento Nazionale a Vittorio Emanuele II (Altare della Patria) in Piazza Venezia.
+To discover the best sights of the city book a cultural tour or head to the Monumento Nazionale a Vittorio Emanuele II (Altare della Patria) in Piazza Venezia.
 This monument is one of the most eye-catching buildings in the whole city.
 Before you go, don’t forget to taste something Italy is famous for – the finest gelato ice cream.

 Travel Insurance for European Breaks